Sieboldianus/lbsnstructure/readme.md

 Furthermore, we decided to describe our common structure with the platform and language independent [Proto Buffers](https://developers.google.com/protocol-buffers/).
 [These files](https://gitlab.vgiscience.de/lbsn/concept) can be used to compile and implement our proposed structure in any language such as Python, Java or C++.

-[Filip](https://gitlab.vgiscience.de/Filip) demonstrated how to implement a [Mapping Algorithms](https://gitlab.vgiscience.de/Filip/point_location) for relating two different sources for enriching information: OSM Polygons to Instagram and Facebook Places.
+[Filip](https://gitlab.vgiscience.de/Filip) demonstrated how to implement a [Mapping Algorithms](https://gitlab.vgiscience.de/Filip/point_location) for relating two different sources for enriching information: OSM Polygons to Twitter, Instagram or Facebook Places.
 Such algorithms are the key to relating information coming from different datasources, which helps us to get a better overall understanding of relationships.

 Finally, [Nida](https://gitlab.vgiscience.de/nida.cilasun) provided a specific Case Study for applying our structure.
 As a result, her Topic Modeling visualizations originally developed on Twitter data could be directly applied and tested with other data, in this case to the Heidelberg example datasets from Flickr and Instagram.
 This gives analysts the ability to test and compare suitability of algorithms across different networks and datasets.